Sheldon-Chong/Sheldon-chong/README.md

 ___

 ## 🎮 Games
-I've been developing video games throughout the past 8 years.
-I combine my coding skills with my digital art skills and creative ideas into these videogames.
-I participated in international and local coding and game development competitions and have won top spots.
+For 8 years, I developed videogames, blending my skills in coding and digital art.
+I've competed in both local and international game development competitions, and have won top spots.
 <details>
 	<summary>
 		<strong>Some of the games I've developed</strong>